Haivision/srt/docs/features/latency.md

-General statement about the latency
+General statement about latency
 ===================================

-In the live streaming, where we transmit what really is happening through the camera, there are many things happening between the camera's objective and the screen of the video player.
-The view of the player is then delayed and this delay is called "latency".
-But this is an overall latency, which includes everything in between: the camera frame grabber device passing to the encoder, encoding, multiplexing, sending over the network, splitting, decoding and then finally displaying.
-What is defined in SRT as "latency" is only the part referring to sending over the network: it's the time between the moment when the `srt_sendmsg2` function is called at the sender side up to the moment when the `srt_recvmsg2` function is called at the receiver side.
-Note however that this is the "true latency", that is, the actual time difference between these two events.
+In the live streaming there are many things happening between the camera's lens and the screen of the video player, all of which contribute to a delay that is generally referred to as "latency".
+This overall latency includes the time it takes for the camera frame grabber device to pass frames to the encoder, encoding, multiplexing, **sending over the network**, splitting, decoding and then finally displaying.

+In SRT, however, "latency" is defined as only the delay introduced by **sending over the network**.
+It's the time between the moment when the `srt_sendmsg2` function is called at the sender side up to the moment when the `srt_recvmsg2` function is called at the receiver side.
+This SRT latency is the actual time difference between these two events.

 The goal of the latency (TSBPD) mechanism
 =========================================